freenas/freenas-docs/userguide/plugins.rst

    a plugin jail with the shell.

-Always review plugin configuration options before attempting to start it.
 Some plugins have options that need to be set before their service will successfully start.
-To help with installing a new application, check the website of the application to see what documentation is available.
+Check the website of the application to see what documentation is available.

 If the application requires access to the data stored on the %brand%